-I tend to think that being a good sound person isn’t rocket surgery.
+I tend to think that being a good live sound engineer isn’t rocket surgery.

-It really comes down to modifying your approach based on the band, the situation, the venue, as well as the audience.
+It mostly comes down to modifying your approach based on the band or artist, the situation, the venue, as well as the audience.

-I’m not necessarily a schooled sound engineer, and yet the reason I keep getting called back seems to be rooted in the fact that I demonstrate sensitivity in every situation I walk into.
-I don’t just turn the soundboard on, adjust a few knobs, and then walk away to have a few drinks and hit on members of the opposite sex!
+I’m not necessarily a schooled live sound engineer, and yet the reason I keep getting calls is rooted in the fact that I demonstrate sensitivity in every situation I walk into.
+I don’t just turn the soundboard on, adjust a few knobs, step away, have a few drinks and hit on the band’s girlfriends!

-Again, sound isn’t necessarily hard, but you do need to exercise a certain degree of professionalism if you expect to get more gigs.
+Sound isn’t necessarily hard, but you do need to exercise professionalism if you expect to get more gigs.

-If people like what you do, you can bet that you’re going to gain a positive reputation and become more in-demand.
-You’ll start getting more calls back!
+If people like what you do, you can bet you’re going to gain a positive reputation and be more in-demand.
+You’ll start getting more calls!

-So here are a few things to keep in mind if you want to be a sound engineer that your clients genuinely love.
+So, here are a few things to keep in mind if you want to be a live sound engineer your clients genuinely love.

 It doesn’t do you or your client any good if you “set and forget”.

-Sometimes, there are gigs where you can literally set the faders and EQ and never have to change a thing for the remainder of the performance.
-But this doesn’t show your client that you’re paying attention to what’s going on.
+Sometimes, there are gigs where you can literally set the faders and EQ and never need to change a thing for the remainder of the performance.
+But that doesn’t mean you can set the board (and your mind) on autopilot.

 This communicates care.
-Your client wants to know that you care about your work and their sound, and when you can demonstrate that you do, they will love you for it.
+Your client wants to know you care about your work and their sound, and when you can demonstrate you do, they will love you for it.

 Be sensitive to the artist or band you’re doing sound for.
-They may have multi-instrumentalists within the band that need to switch out instruments from one song to another.
-They may have multiple vocalists within the group, even if there’s only one primary singer.
+They may have multi-instrumentalists that needs to switch out instruments from one song to another.
+They may have multiple vocalists within the group, even if there’s one primary singer.

 If you simply aren’t sure, talk to the band beforehand and get a sense of what they’re going to be doing for the show.